catherinewatkinson/PromptGen/README.md

 ### Selecting a Model
 Use the -m or --model flag to specify which Gemini model to use.
-If you don't provide one, it will default to gemini-2.5-pro which is recommended for generating prompts for more complicated/bigger problems.
+If you don't provide one, it will default to gemini-2.5-pro which is recommended for generating prompts for more complicated/bigger problems as it applies some reasoning as to how best to construct a prompt.

-Flash models are reasonable for simpler problems, but in this regime you might not really need a well engineered prompt so strongly, and would be better to interact directly with your chosen LLM.
+Flash models are reasonable for simpler problems or if you want to keep your context largely unchanged.
+In the regime of smaller problems, you might not really need a well engineered prompt so strongly, and would be better off interacting directly with your chosen LLM.

 Available aliases: pro2.5, flash2.5, flash-lite2.5, pro2.0, flash2.0, flash-lite2.0